Tomato6966/voice-controlled-discord-bot/README.md

 - beeing loud is contraproductive and might result into worse results
 - reduce background noices, speak clear and fluently to be "recogniced" by the bot pretty well!

+# Self-Hosting
+- 1. Download the repo
+- 2. rename `example.env` to `.env` and fill out the variables (get wit.ai `Server Access Token` from [wit.ai](https://wit.ai))
+- 3. yarn install / npm install (make sure you have rust on your system)
+- 4. node index.js

 # Resources
 - `node-fetch@2` for api Calls
 - `discord.js@latest` as my Discord-Bot-Wrapper